Sampling is the first step ahead on the journey of Exporting!

 - Airway Bill no. should be sent to the Buyer on the other side that he confirms when the parcel is received by him.

 - Even you must track the parcel with the Courier channel.

 10. Customs, may open your parcel, the tracking link will inform you.
-Not to worry, if happens and it is their duty to check if they want to or find something “different”, thus you are requested to enclose the Invoice with SAMPLE – NOT FOR SALE, and mention the product properly with description in Invoice.
+Not to worry, it happens and it is their duty to check if they want to or find something “different”, thus you are requested to enclose the Invoice with SAMPLE – NOT FOR SALE, and mention the product properly with a description in the Invoice.

 11. Once the sample parcel is received by the buyer,

 - Give a courtesy call to the recipient / prospective buyer

 - Ask him how the product is, does it match his expectations